 Since we live in what a good friend of mine calls Instant America, this may be the hardest thing of all for us to do.

 Yet every major accomplishment requires a long period of gestation and work.

-As I write this, the Summer Olympics are being staged in Rio.
+Think about how top level athletes in your favorite sports perform at the Olympics..
 As awesome as the performances of the athletes are; far more awesome are the years of coaching, hard work and practice that enable them to reach the pinnacle of their particular sport.